TylerTemp/SaintsField/README.md

 Note: Because of the limitation of `PropertyDrawer`:

+1. Delete an element will first be deleted, then the array will duplicated the last element.
+2. UI Toolkit: you might see the UI flicked when you remove an element.

+Enable `SaintsEditor` if possible, otherwise:

 1. When the field is 0 length, it'll not be filled to target size.
 2. You can always change it to 0 size.
-3. Delete an element will first be deleted, then the array will duplicated the last element.
-4. UI Toolkit: you might see the UI flicked when you remove an element.

-(If you enable `SaintsEditor`, there is a `PlayaArraySize` that does NOT have issue 1 & 2)

 Parameters: